exakat/php-dictionary/dictionary/exception-chain.ini.rst

 Chaining exception is throwing again a caught exception, with a new type, and with the previous exception.

-To provide the previous exception to a new exception, use the third parameter of the Exception constructor.
+To provide the previous exception to a new exception, use the third parameter of the ``Exception`` constructor.
 Also, always provide a third argument to custom exceptions.

-The previous exception is available with the `getPrevious()` method of the Exception class.
+The previous exception is available with the ``Exception::getPrevious()`` method of the ``Exception`` class.

 .. code-block:: php